marty-oehme/zettelkasten.nvim/README.md

 ## TODO: maintenance

 * [ ] remove hard-coding of option vimnames in tests, now that we can dynamically change this through a single table
+* [ ] change options handling, so there's no function having to be invoked every time (`o.zettel().extension`..) (e.g. through initial setup function)

 ## Anchor Creation

 * *must* be unique
 * default: 10 digits, usually current date+time (YYMMDDHHmm)
 * but, if multiple links created within one minute (or other circumstances), this would duplicate
 * thus, duplicate-check before creating a new anchor
   * go through all existing zettels and check id
   * but also, what if generating multiple new zettels quickly after another? (e.g. vim macro)
       * then new zettel do not exist as a file yet, thus can not be checked for
       * possibly unique anchor function should check both files and existing anchor id's in currently open zettel (e.g. in links)
           * can not possibly check in all other zettels, and should rarely be necessary for zettel creation
       * then, merge the two existing lists and check for uniqueness in merged list?
 * if duplicated, generate first *non*-duplicated link (recursive?)
   * try to move *backwards* through minutes not forward
     * i.e. if 2030101200 exists move to 2030101159, 2030101158, ...
   * if moving backwards, we do not take away id space from *future* note creation
     * if moving forwards, every zettel created within a minute would delay next zettel creation *another* minute

 * to decide: should zettel creation create a zettel in current working dir or at zettel root dir? or set by option?